Obtainium for Fun & Profit

 Oh, and where did the green color come from?
 It was a color at the hardware store I thought would brighten the garage.
 The green provided a good contrast with the white walls, but once the cabinets were done I realized I had seen it before on a small bridge at Monet’s home in Giverny.

-The other half of the wreckage was hauled from the garage with a special pick-up.
+The remaining wreckage was hauled from the garage with a special pick-up.
 The fee was $15.
-And, if someone saw something useful in the pile and wanted to take it before the big city truck came along, that’s okay.
+And, if someone saw something useful in the pile and wanted to take it before the city truck came along, that’s okay.
 After all, the first rule of the obtainium culture is to help the next person.